-User Robert93 (Opens a pop up layer) Occasional Visitor
+User Robert93 (Opens a pop up layer) Contributor

-User tall_tiger (Opens a pop up layer) New Member
+User tall_tiger (Opens a pop up layer) Contributor

 Although it is hard to imagine why you are returning to civilian life after spending only a few months in the military, I hope you can at least have your sights set on a new job.

 Establishing credit is a very important factor in your life.
 If you don't have a job to assist in making financial allotments into a savings account, consider making a name for yourself in your community and possibly doing some community service work that can connect you with contacts who can validate your work ethics so you can apply for a short-term loan once you have a job.

 If you were previously a member of a church, maybe you can apply for a very trivial loan for emergency necessities.

 If you need a job and don't have any potential prospects, you might be able to relocate to an area where certain job descriptions are very short in manpower, namely within the new Eagle Ford Shale oil & gas discovery fields of south central Texas.
 This area is centrally located around the Kenedy, TX - Three Rivers, TX geographical area.
 There are numerous job fairs being held on a routine basis.
 I hope you can find a solution.....You should take the initiative to do whatever is required in order to make your credit history exceptional.